MohitKAgnihotri/mohitkagnihotri.github.io/README.md

 unobtrusively.
 I worked in the capacity of research intern and prototyped the video algorithms using C# and Python.
 The validation results allowed the organization to affirm the feasibility of the approach and current practical limitations when compared to clinical requirements.
-Key technologies: Image Processing, Matlab, and C language.
+Key technologies: **Image Processing, Matlab, and C language**.

 ## VLIW Processor on Silicon Hive:
 The project required to extend basic “Pearl” soft-core developed in Silicon Hive SDK and adapt Viola–Jones algorithm on soft IP cores.
 The project completed by extending the current design with additional issue slot, hierarchical memory resulting in optimized execution time by 38% comparing to the predecessor.
-Key technologies: VLIW architecture, Silicon Hive SDK, and C language.
+Key technologies: **VLIW architecture, Silicon Hive SDK, and C language**.

 ## Dynamic Memory optimization for Image Processing: The project aimed to
 improve the cache performance and memory usage for the Linux implementation of Corner-Harris algorithm.
 The final implementation achieved 58% reduction in data memory and 23% improvement in execution time using C language.
 Key
-technologies: Microprocessor Architecture, Image Processing, and C/C++.
+technologies: **Microprocessor Architecture, Image Processing, and C/C++**.

 ## CNN acceleration on GPU:
 The project aimed to accelerate a sequential Linux